 - Promote advancement of the Millennium Development Goals.

-- Advocate for Senate passage of key international agreements that the U.S. has signed but not ratified, such as the Conventions on the Law of the Sea, the Elimination of Discrimination Against Women, the Rights of Persons with Disabilities, and the Comprehensive Nuclear-Test-Ban Treaty.
+- Advocate for Senate passage of key international agreements that the U.S. has signed but not ratified, such as the International Arms Trade Treaty and the Convention on the Rights of Persons with Disabilities.